 In an unarmed scuffle, if you are at all tough, a broken hand will not likely mean that you will be unable to continue fighting, or even prevail in the encounter, so isn’t the point kind of moot?

 The essential nature of self defense is not, and should never be confused with, mano-a-mano brawling, in either the ring or on the street.
-Self defense includes so many other elements and potentials that must be taken into account if we are engaging appropriately integrated and transdisciplinary combatives.
+Self defense includes so many potentials and variables that must be taken into account if we are appropriately integrating interdisciplinary combatives.

 And let’s say I have a weapons’ malfunction.
-Maybe had that malfunction because I was shooting with a broken hand.
+Maybe even had that malfunction because I was shooting with a broken hand.
 And though perhaps still be able to fire a pistol with a broken hand, do I really want to be trying to clear, say, a double feed with one?

 Even a reload could be problematic…